An important factor in the political balance of power, and one easily overlooked in our peaceful democracy, is how far each side will go.

 It turned into a great post-Christmas hypothetical, when President Barack Obama said he would have done what Hillary Clinton couldn’t—beat Donald Trump in 2016.

-American Life, Barack Obama, Democratic Party, Donald Trump, Economic Policy, Election 2016, FEATURED CONTRIBUTORS, Foreign Policy, Health Care Policy 2016 Elections, Hillary Clinton, House Race 2016, Immigration Policy 2016 Elections, Republican Party, Senate Race 2016, State Politics
+1 HEADER Donald Trump, American Life, Barack Obama, Democratic Party, Economic Policy, Election 2016, FEATURED CONTRIBUTORS, Foreign Policy, Health Care Policy 2016 Elections, Hillary Clinton, House Race 2016, Immigration Policy 2016 Elections, Republican Party, Senate Race 2016, State Politics

 Now that many of us have had a chance to enjoy either the holidays or just a good year-end rest, it’s time to address the changes ahead for America as we begin […]